 What is shared server management?

-In a shared situation a service provider will handle the hosting for a number of websites on one server.
-This means that all of their associated resources, such as databases, disk space and bandwidth are handled by a single box.
-This machine handles all the management tasks, which is where the term shared server management comes from.
+In a shared situation, a service provider will handle hosting for a number of websites on one server.
+This means that all their associated resources like databases, disk space and bandwidth are handled by a single box.
+This machine covers all the management tasks, which is where the term shared server management comes from.
 This type of arrangement is typical of the vast majority of web hosting service providers.

 What is cloud server management?

 This is no longer a ‘one box solution.’
 Using cloud server management, a single website can be spread across a number of synchronized servers, thanks to the flexibility of cloud computing technology.
-The obvious advantage here is that if there is a problem with one, then one of the other iterations can easily take its place.
+The obvious advantage here is that if there’s a problem with one, one of the other iterations can easily take its place.

-Cloud server management is fast and flexible and perfectly suited to dealing with high volume traffic.
+Cloud server management is fast and flexible, thus making it perfectly suited to dealing with high volume traffic.